Ptosis: Causes and treatments for drooping eyelids

 It is important to choose your surgeon carefully, since poorly done surgery could result in an undesirable appearance or in dry eyes from lifted eyelids not closing completely.

 Before agreeing to ptosis surgery, ask how many procedures your surgeon has performed.
 Also, ask to see before-and-after photos of previous patients, and ask if you can talk to any of them about the experience.
+Ocular-plastic surgeons are a good choice as these types of surgeries are among their specialities.

 Ptosis in children